fairlearn/fairlearn/docs/user_guide/adversarial.rst

 and sensitive features :math:`A`.
 The goal is to fit an estimator that predicts :math:`Y` from :math:`X` while enforcing fairness constraints with respect to :math:`A`.
-Both classification and regression are supported (classes :class:`~fairlearn.adversarial.AdversarialFairnessClassification` and :class:`~fairlearn.adversarial.AdversarialFairnessRegression`) with two types of fairness constraints: demographic parity and equalized odds.
+Both classification and regression are supported (classes :class:`~fairlearn.adversarial.AdversarialFairnessClassifier` and :class:`~fairlearn.adversarial.AdversarialFairnessRegressor`) with two types of fairness constraints: demographic parity and equalized odds.

 To train an adversarial mitigation algorithm, the user needs to provide